fbpx

 Considerations for ADA Applications in Public Buildings

 The Department of Justice publishes the “ADA Standards for Accessibility to Public Accommodations and Commercial Facilities.”
-These standards equip the designer and end-user with valuable information to eliminate barriers restricting movement and/or access to interior spaces.
+These standards equip the designer and end-user with valuable information to eliminate barriers restricting movement or access to interior spaces.
 When comfortable and efficient means of entry are provided, an invaluable positive experience can be generated by someone who can now appreciate the detail that went into your facility – less the hassle.

-Standards for Low Energy Doors
+Standards for Low-Energy Doors

 ANSI is the American National Standards Institute, a nationally recognized not-for-profit organization that sponsors and publishes many standards.
 While ANSI standards are voluntary, in most cases, national, state, and local regulations require compliance.
 Next, we have the BHMA (Builders Hardware Manufacturers Association).
 BHMA is a trade association for North American manufacturers of commercial builder’s hardware and authors some 31 ANSI/BHMA standards in the builder’s hardware category, covering everything from hinges to locks to power doors.